 “Fine,” he rolled his eyes.
 “Thank you for… blah, blah, kissing my balls…”

 From behind her, someone spoke up.
 “I hope she has fire magic.”

 “A round of stout says she has plant magic.”

 Ronamar looked out over the gathered people.
 “It’s going to be earth or stone, so shut up.”
 He winked at Kanéko.

-Kanéko tapped the table impatiently.
-She pulled out a bench to crawl up and get to the letter to read it herself, but then a hand pulled her back.
+Before she could, a hand pulled her back.
 She glanced down.
 At the sight of her mother’s fingers, so brown they were almost black, she relaxed.

 Mioráshi was shorter than her daughter by a full hand, but where Kanéko had the softness of a teenage girl, Mioráshi was compact, lithe, and scarred from years of battle.
-Her hair was cropped close to her head and she had intense green eyes that pinned Kanéko in place.
+Her curly hair was cropped close to her head and she had intense green eyes that pinned Kanéko in place.
 “Slow down, imapatsu daughter.”
 Her mother spoke two languages but alternated between the two constantly.
 Kanéko knew Lorban, the language of the country, but only knew a few words of Miwāfu, the desert tongue.